Business

 What will I study?

-- The impact of globalisation
+• The impact of globalisation

-- The importance of environmental and ethical objectives
+• The importance of environmental and ethical objectives

-- The pace of technological developments.
+• The pace of technological developments

 The course will help you to develop an understanding of business organisations, the markets they serve and the process of adding value.
 In looking at this from the perspective of different stakeholders, a range of different disciplines are employed, taking an integrated approach in analysing the complexity of decision-making.

-Study also gives you the opportunity to develop a range of skills including analysis, problem-
+You will also have the opportunity to develop a range of skills including analysis, problem-solving, decision-making and interpreting data in a variety of formats.

 How will I be assessed?